 1) Are Zoom drum lessons as good as in-person drum lessons?

-Most of my students find that Zoom drum lessons are actually BETTER than in-person lessons.
+Many of my students find that Zoom drum lessons are actually BETTER than in-person lessons.
 Rather than traveling to my studio, you learn in the comfort of your own home or your own studio…on a drumset that is familiar to you!
-Best of all, no matter where you live, you have access to lessons that were previously available only in New York City.
+Best of all, no matter where you live, Zoom gives you access to lessons that were previously available only in New York City.

-2) What kind of audiovisual gear do I need for Zoom drum lessons?
+2) What kind of audiovisual gear will I need if I choose to do my lessons over Zoom?

-All you need is a computer with a decent internet connection.
-A few of my students use special cameras and mics, but that really isn’t necessary.
-The vast majority of the people I teach simply point their computer toward their drums.
+All you’ll need is a computer with a decent internet connection.
+A few of my Zoom students use special cameras and mics, but that really isn’t necessary.
+The vast majority of the people that I teach over Zoom simply point their computer toward their drums.
 The computer’s built-in camera and mic do the job perfectly well.

-3) What if I'm already learning drums through another teacher or another online lesson site?
+3) What if I'm already learning drums through another teacher or through an online lesson site?

 4) What style of drumming do you teach?